-Avira Antivirus for Mac review
+Avira Antivirus for Mac full review

 Avira has perhaps has the best logo of any antivirus we've reviewed: an umbrella.
 What better symbol to indicate protection against the rainy day of a virus infection?
 Here, we review the Aviria Antivirus Pro for Mac.
 You'll find more options in our round-up of the best antivirus for Mac here.